All Episodes

 So it's a little bit of a different approach, isn't it?

-And most of the times in these high profile cases, that's what happens.
+And most of the times in these high-profile cases, that's what happens.

-They call the lawyer, they bring him in, they don't do the whole uh perp walk, as we call it, like they did with Roger Stone and the Midnight Raid, but they just do a very professional, please come in, get your fingerprints, get booked, have an arraignment, and then you'll be released on bond.
+They call the lawyer, they bring him in, they don't do the whole perp walk, as we call it, like they did with Roger Stone in the midnight raid.

-And I think that was supposed to happen in Denchenkov, but there was actually a report of a leak, the only leak I could find in the John Durham investigation to, or a media outlet reported that this individual was going to be arrested in the appropriate fashion through uh through the lawyers.
+The only leak I could find in the John Durham investigation too, or a media outlet reported that this individual was going to be arrested in the appropriate fashion through the lawyers.

 Right.

-That he just that this was that this was a fabrication.
+That this was a fabrication.

 Tell me your thoughts.